love that writers around the world are inspired by

 you can write a four-part story that uses the spring,

-before the February 1st deadline.
+1st deadline.
 (If selected, each part will be published

 in MS Word or Word Perfect format (we prefer attachments).

-Please do not send pdf versions of your story.
-Make sure your
+Please do not send pdf versions of your story or

-name and contact information, as well as your bio, are
+contact information, as well as your bio, are part

 First Line's post office box.
 No manuscripts will